surniaulula/wpsso/readme.txt

 = 8.8.0-dev.2 =

-(2020/10/07) Added a new WPSSO Shipping Delivery Estimates for WooCommerce add-on.
+(2020/10/07) Added a new WPSSO Shipping Delivery Time for WooCommerce add-on.

 = 8.7.1 =